o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/defect-reporter-cgp.md

   in &ALYlong;. '
 title: Using the Defect Reporter &cgp;
 ---
-# Using the Defect Reporter Cloud Gem Portal<a name="cloud-canvas-cloud-gem-defect-reporter-cgp"></a>
+# Using the Defect Reporter Cloud Gem Portal {#cloud-canvas-cloud-gem-defect-reporter-cgp}

 Use the Defect Reporter Cloud Gem Portal to view and manage defect report submissions\.
 You can use the Defect Reporter Cloud Gem Portal to do the following:
 + View, filter, and manage reports\.